stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 3. After you have obtained the soundpack and completed the necessary steps from within VIPMud, just select all from within the downloaded folder, then go and find your VIPMud directory.
 Assuming you haven't moved the directory, it will be in your documents directory.
 The directory name should look something like this.
 "C:\users\insertUsername\Documents\VIPMud."
 Paste the downloaded folders content, then either restart VIPMud, or use the #reload command.

 Upon first run of the pack, you must do the following things.
 You must copy settings.set that is located in the root directory of the downloaded soundpack.
 This file must go in Cosmic Rage/misc.
-Failing to copy this file will load the pack with very odd settings values, including file volume being all the way at 100 percent.
+Failing to copy this file will load the pack with very odd settings values, including audio volume being all the way at 100 percent.
 Users who already have settings how they'd like, feel free to ignore this file unless you happen to lose all of your settings data.
 Launch VIPMud.
 You will then need to set up your settings like buffers, volumes, toggles, ETC. Please see the help files for aliases and keys.
 You will then need to save your packs settings with control-s.
 ***notice***.
 Failing to follow the directions by not typing Control-S will throw endless errors if you try to load the pack once more.
 If this happens, just type SaveBuffers, and you'll be fine.
 It is not Snapps fault if you fail to do this.
 It's also a good idea to backup your buffer settings and general pack settings after you get them how you'd like.
 If everything went according to plan, you should have a fully working pack!
 If something goes wrong, please go through and read the instilation instructions outlined above  and apply any changes necessary before getting ahold of snapp.